joemoose/psiops/docs/playing.md

 **If you accept the additional consequence**, your *action roll* has an *advantage*.

 Accepting or rejecting this "Devil's Bargain" is always a free choice.
 If you don't like the stated *consequence*, reject it (or suggest how to alter it so you might consider taking it).
-Alternatively, you could consume your *momentum* to push yourself for an *advantage* on the *action roll* rather than add tension.
+Alternatively, you could spend your *momentum* to push yourself for an *advantage* on the *action roll* rather than add tension.

-In some scenarios, adding tension isn't an option.
+In some narrative circumstances, adding tension isn't an option.
 In that case, the GM will communicate that to you so that you can look into other ways to even the odds.